New York Times sends email to millions by mistake

-The trouble is, the offer was supposed to go to only about 300 people who had decided to stop taking home delivery of the newspaper -- it was erroneously sent by a New York Times employee to more than 8 million people on an email marketing list.
+The trouble is , the offer was supposed to go to only about 300 people who had decided to stop taking home delivery of the newpaper -- it was erroneously sent by a New York Times employee to more than 8 million people on an email marketing list.

 The debacle lit up social media sites such as Twitter and Facebook, sparking concerns that hackers might have broken into the newspaper's computer network to send out spam.